-It was something that Rosie said last year, about wanting to just sit down and speak to me about what was happening in Kashmir, that is, in retrospect, one among a number of things that lead to the development of Cups of nun chai.
-We spoke about the chains of seemingly insignificant instances that lead into, accumulate towards and shape what will come; insignificant, as they may seem, these instances shape the flow of life.
+It was something that Rosie said last year, about wanting to just sit down and speak to me about what was happening in Kashmir, that became one among a number of small things that lead to Cups of nun chai.
+At the time it was an offhand comment, but I’m learning it is the insignificant things that ultimately shape the big things of life.